 I am with two other visitors, and as our van nears the winery, we come to a halt.
 Another van is approaching, heading in the opposite direction, and in seeing us, has paused, flown into reverse, and expertly backed up as if the road’s angles were memorized.
 Passing in the winery’s parking lot, I realize that the driver is none other than Damijan Podversic himself.
 He smiles and waves.
 And then drives off.

-Unbeknownst to me (and seemingly his importers, based on their websites), Damijan will be fully stepping aside at the end of 2026, handing the reigns of the operation to his daughter, Tamara, age 31.
-She stands at the winery threshold waiting for us, a vision of calm confidence.
+Unbeknownst to me, Damijan will be fully stepping aside at the end of 2026, handing the reins of the operation to his daughter, Tamara, age 31.
+She stands at the winery threshold waiting for us, a vision of calm confidence in a black coat that can handle any amount of bora.
 Perhaps Dad has gone into town for an espresso and a chat with the locals.
 Perhaps he is just getting the hell out of the way.

 Look, I am a father of two daughters.
 I want to see them flourish, and I have a tendency to gab.
 I suddenly understand exactly what’s happening.